 ‘Present Perfect Continues’ in German

-The evolution of German
+The evolution of the German language

 German Business Partners